100mslive/100ms-docs/README.md

 So you don't have to copy paste it again and again.

-1. Create a new file `test.md` and add your Markdown content.
+1. Create a new file `signup.md` and add your Markdown content.
-2. then open to `/components/Content.tsx`
+2. then open up the file `/components/Content.tsx`
-3. Makes sure to import it like this `import Role from '../common/role.md';`
+3. Makes sure to import it like this `import SignUp from '../common/signup.md';`

 4. Add it in the `data` which is just below it